Heinrich Glarean

-Heinrich Glarean also styled Glareanus (born as Heinrich Loriti on 28 February or 3 June 1488 – 28 March 1563) was a Swiss music theorist, poet and humanist.
+Heinrich Glarean also styled Henricus Glareanus (born as Heinrich Loriti on 28 February or 3 June 1488 – 28 March 1563) was a Swiss music theorist, poet, humanist, philosopher and cartographer.
 He was born in Mollis (in the canton of Glarus, hence his name) and died in Freiburg im Breisgau.

 Biography

-Glarean was born as Heinrich Loriti in Mollis in Canton Glarus to a politician.
+Glarean was born as Heinrich Loriti (also spelled Loritti, Loretti, Loritis, Loris, Loritz and Loritus) in Mollis in Canton Glarus to a politician.
 As a boy, he took care of cattle and received a good education.
 After a thorough early training in music, Glarean enrolled in the University of Cologne, where he studied theology, philosophy, and mathematics as well as music.
 It was in Cologne where he held a poem as a tribute to Emperor Maximilian I. Since 1514 he was a teacher for Greek and Latin in Basel, where he met Erasmus and the two humanists became lifelong friends.
 He shortly was a lecturer at the University of Pavia for a few months in 1515, but returned to Basel due to the Battle of Marignano between Switzerland and France.

+In the early stages of the reformation, Glarean, like Erasmus, had considerable sympathy with Martin Luther's criticisms of church abuses and scholastic teaching methods.
+When the break with Rome became inevitable in 1521-1522, however, Glarean and Erasmus both remained faithful to the Church of Rome.
+Glarean broke off contacts with his fellow-countryman Zwingli, with whom he had been in correspondence since 1508, and with Oswald Myconius, a former schoolmate.